Uniqueness of unbounded component for level sets of smooth Gaussian fields: Introduction

-The proof of Theorem~\ref{thm:uniq} follows the approach of Burton \& Keane \cite{BurKea89}.
-However, the proof of \cite{BurKea89} strongly relies on a finite-energy property (more precisely, insertion tolerance), which is not at all available in our context due to the rigidity of $f$.
-We replace the lack of finite energy by a soft shift argument based on the Cameron--Martin theorem for Gaussian fields.
-The idea of replacing the finite-energy property by a shift argument has been recently used by the author \cite{Sev21} to prove that, under similar assumptions as ours, $\{f\geq\ell\}$ has exponential decay of connection probabilities for $\ell>\ell_c$ and contains unbounded components on 2D slabs for $\ell<\ell_c$.
-A crucial difference with \cite{Sev21} is that in our case we need to further ensure that, despite the unbounded support of the shift function, the effective modification is only local, which is ultimately guaranteed by assumption \eqref{a:4} -- see Lemma~\ref{lem:global_equiv}.
+We overcome the lack of finite energy by using a soft shift argument based on the Cameron--Martin theorem for Gaussian fields.
+This technique has been recently used by the author \cite{Sev21} to prove sharpness of phase transition in all dimensions for positively and weakly correlated fields.
+A crucial difference with \cite{Sev21} is that in our case we need to further ensure that, despite the unbounded support of the shift function, the effective modification is only local, which is ultimately guaranteed by assumption \ref{a:3} -- see Lemmas~\ref{lem:global_equiv} and \ref{lem:tame_shift}.